gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - “plugin dependency DSL” - refers to the `plugins {}` construct that can be used to declare dependencies on Gradle plugins (new)
 - “buildscript dependency DSL” - refers to the `buildscript {}` construct that is currently used to declare JAR dependencies
+- “isolated plugin” - refers to a plugin loaded through the “plugin dependency dsl” (i.e. one of the features of this mechanism is supporting different kinds of isolation)
+- “declarative plugin” - refers to a new style plugin that declares its plugin dependencies and its public API (new)
+- “non-declarative plugin” - refers to plugins as we know them (they do not formally declare plugin dependencies or any public API)

 # Implementation plan